chronic665/java-backend-test/README.md

 Driving into a wall has no effect (the robot skids in place).

-## Goal

-The goal of the service is to take the room dimensions, the locations of the dirt patches, the hoover location and the driving instructions as input and to then output the following:

-* The final hoover position (X, Y)
-* The number of patches of dirt the robot cleaned up

 ## Input

-Program input will be received in a json payload with the format described here.
+Program input will be received as a HTTP POST request with a json payload with the format described here.

 Example: